igor-blue/igor-blue.github.io/_posts/2021-02-10-graphics-part1.md

 ## The μOS kernel
 The μOS kernel runs in 32-bit protected mode, with no paging and old-style segments model (CS, DS, etc').
 All code run in ring0.
 The OS handles HW/SW exceptions and crashes, and supplies debugging and logging services.

-Interrupts are handled through the local APIC - I found interrupts coming from the IOMMU, power managment, display interfaces, the GPU and the CPU.
+Interrupts are handled through the local APIC - I found interrupts coming from the IOMMU, power management, display interfaces, the GPU and the CPU.

 It runs a single process - which initializes the system and then waits for interrupts/events in a loop.